 This list of songs is inspired by lists published by radio station KEXP-FM from Seattle in 2010, as well as the latest poll taken in 2021 by Rolling Stone Magazine.
 For the most part I will faithfully countdown from their lists, starting at Song #500 and going until I reach Song #1.
 When you see the song title listed as something like: Song #XXX (KEXP)….it means that I am working off of the official KEXP list.
 Song XXX (RS) means the song is coming from the Rolling Stone list.
 If I post the song title as being: Song #xxx (KTOM), it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
 In any case, you are going to get to hear a great song and learn the story behind it.
 Finally, just so everyone is aware, I am not a music critic nor a musician.
 I am a music fan and an armchair storyteller.
 Here is the story behind today’s song.
 Enjoy.

-Henley built his lyrics upon a foundation that is the mythology of California; sunshine, summer vibes, beaches, driving with the top down, etc. He used the idea of how summer feels to describe the fondness with which he viewed life and love in the recent past.
-He lets the listener know, right away, that that feeling of “summer” was changing.
-His opening lines go, as follows:
+Henley built his lyrics upon a foundation that is the mythology of California: sunshine, summer vibes, beaches, driving with the top down, etc. He used the idea of how summer feels to describe the fondness with which he viewed life and love in the recent past.
+He lets the listener know right away that this feeling of summer was changing.

 Nobody on the beach.